moschroe/twtar/README.md

 Allows iterating over entries TWRP ([Team Win Recovery Project (TWRP)][1]) backup tar files, even when they are encrypted and/or gzip-compressed.

-Uses roaes for handling the [TWRP][2] openaes format.
+Uses [roaes][2] for handling the TWRP openaes format.
 Look there for a standalone decryption/encryption tool.

 ### Binary